Adrian Tchaikovsky: Biography

-Career
+Writing career

 Tchaikovsky revealed the basis of Shadows of the Apt in an online essay entitled "Entering the Shadows" at Upcoming4.me.

-Whilst studying at the University of Reading he managed a role-playing game named Bugworld.
-The game concerned the story of the insect-people of the Lowlands, threatened by the encroaching Wasp Empire.
-From this original scenario the entire series of books grew.
+Whilst studying at the University of Reading, he managed a role-playing game named Bugworld.
+The game concerned the story of the insect-people of the Lowlands threatened by the encroaching Wasp Empire.
+From this original scenario, the entire series of books grew.

 Tchaikovsky still uses role-playing games to help develop his stories, but now also uses live action role-playing, which assists in describing the numerous action and battle sequences in his books.
 He is currently involved with the LARP game Empire.

 Tchaikovsky has regularly expressed his intention regarding the Shadows of the Apt series not to make science better than magic, or vice versa: "This is another key element, really: the magic/tech divide is a concept that turns up here and there in fantasy, but usually one side is good (mostly magic) and the other (dirty polluting tech) is bad.
 With the world of the kinden, they’re basically both as bad as the people who use them, whether it’s blood sacrifice in a Mantis-kinden grove or the Wasp Empire’s city-levelling weaponry."

+Themes

+Themes in Tchaikovsky's books include: "the frailties of human bureaucracy and the difficulty we have in seeing beyond the human perspective," and "the terrible things we do to each other and the dogged resistance offered by the victim-participants in the vile mills of misery that are totalizing governments and wars of aggression."
+Critics have commented positively on his "definitive" depiction of alien civilizations and his treatment of "huge themes about belief, artificial intelligence, legacy, discovery, alienness and much more."
+In an interview with Jon Sutton for the British Psychological Society, Tchaikovsky says that "Human perception of time is one of the biggest limitations of being human," and that this shortcoming lies behind many current problems, such as climate change.

 Awards and nominations

 Tchaikovsky has received the following literary awards and nominations:

-2016: Arthur C. Clarke Award for Children of Time (winner).

-2017: British Fantasy Award – Best Fantasy Novel for The Tiger and the Wolf (winner).

-2019: BSFA Award for Best Novel for Children of Ruin (winner).

-2020: Sidewise Award for Alternate History - Long-form for The Doors of Eden (winner).

-2020: Philip K. Dick Award for The Doors of Eden (nominee).

-2021: BSFA Award for Best Novel for Shards of Earth (winner).

-2022: Hugo Award for Best Novella nomination for Elder Race.